mehulagg/gitlab/doc/user/project/time_tracking.md

 so GitLab automatically resets the time spent if you remove a larger amount of time compared to the time that was entered already.

-You can log time in the past by providing a date after the time: for example, `/spend 1h 2021-01-31`.
+You can log time in the past by providing a date after the time.
+For example, `/spend 1h 2021-01-31`.
-If you supply a date in the future the command will fail, and no time will be logged.
+If you supply a date in the future, the command fails and no time is logged.

 To remove all the time spent at once, use `/remove_time_spent`.